PopoLeKok0/Portfolio/README.md

 ## License

-All content, code, and resources in this repository are protected under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**: [https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)
+All content, code, and resources in this repository are protected under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
+You can find more details [here](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).

 ### Permissions:
 - **Allowed:** Viewing and sharing for personal use.